mixpanel/docs/pages/docs/tracking-best-practices/distinct-id-limits.md

 Since we distribute events across shards, this imbalance is called a **hot shard**.

+Group analytics has a different storage sharding of events separate from the user analytics.
+A hot shard that appears in an analytics may not appear in user analytics.

 ## What happens when we detect a hot shard?
 Once a given entry crosses the threshold, all subsequent matching events (same `distinct_id` and calendar day) will have the following transformations applied to them:
 - `event` will be changed to `$hotshard_events` (display name is `Hotshard Events`).
 The original event name will be preserved under a property called `mp_original_event_name` (display name is `Hotshard Original Event Name`).
 Changing the name removes the bad events from being selected for analysis yet remain accessible for debugging.